rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 * Hardware:
   * Devkit with an Ear SoM.
   * Speaker (not included in the package).
-* Devkit [OOBE (out of box experience)](../getting_started/oobe.md) configuration is completed, it is connected to internet and shows up in your IoT Hub.
+* [OOBE (out of box experience)](../getting_started/oobe.md) configuration is completed, the devkit is connected to internet and shows up in your IoT Hub.
 * Organization is enrolled in the Project Santa Cruz private preview and onboarded their Azure *tenant id* to the Project Santa Cruz services.
 * The following resource providers registered in the Azure subscription:
   * Cognitive Services